How to Find the Best Deals on Engagement Rings

 Want to save even more?
 Then, include antique stores and pawn shops in your ring search.
 Just be sure to do your homework first, so you go in understanding how much you should expect to pay for the particular size and quality of stone that you’re interested in.
 You want to be the person who comes out with a killer deal—not the person who gets suckered into paying too much.

 Bring your own jeweler's loupe, so you come across as an experienced shopper (you can pick one up for around $10-15), and ask as many questions as you need to to be comfortable with the purchase.

-Of course, none of this matters, if your bride-to-be isn’t on board with a second-hand ring.
-Some people consider it bad luck to get married with a used ring, if your bride shares this view, don’t push the issue, or try to sneak a used ring by her.
+Of course, none of this matters, if your spouse-to-be isn’t on board with a second-hand ring.
+Some people consider it bad luck to get married with a used ring, if your partner shares this view, don’t push the issue, or try to sneak a used ring by them.
 That’s no way to start a marriage.